 As well as writing children’s books, Sarah is currently working on her first book club novel.
 She is also a regular columnist for Mumbles Magazine, West Yorkshire.

-The King and the Cockerel, a beautifully illustrated rhyming picture book, is planned for release in August 2018.
+The King and the Cockerel, a beautifully illustrated rhyming picture book, was published in August 2018.

 Molly’s Magic Brolly, a beautifully illustrated rhyming picture book, is currently being illustrated.
 A release date will be advised soon.